Mountain Hardwear Phantom 30 Review

 The 10-denier nylon lining fabric on the Phantom 30 feels luxurious on the skin.
 Unfortunately, this sense of luxury is negated by the bag's narrow dimensions.
 Even our slimmest testers complained of feeling constrained by the meager girth at this bag's waist and foot.
 To be fair though this is a common complaint we hear about most ultralight mummy bags that choose to trim their dimensions to trim ounces.

 One advantage to this bag's minimalist design is a minuscule packed size.
-In a third-party compression sack, we were able to pack it down to an impressive 6.7 liters.
+Using our personal aftermarket compression sack, we were able to pack it down to an impressive 6.7 liters.
 We were able to achieve similar results with the capable compression sack that this bag comes with.
 Our only gripe is that this compression sack is a little heavy at 2.8 oz.

 The Phantom 30 makes some compromises when it comes to versatility.
 You cannot rely on its premium down to keep you warm if it gets wet.
 The 3/4-length zipper is long enough to shed excess heat on warm nights but too short to effectively share it between two people during an unplanned bivouac.
 The lack of a significant neck baffle also limits this bag's usefulness if temperatures unexpectedly drop.